-Talking with a potential client, we discussed strategic planning questions for 2013, and how his company approaches strategic planning differently each year.
+Talking with a potential client, we discussed strategic planning questions for next year, and how his company approaches strategic planning differently each year.
 The year-to-year changes are prompted by shortcomings in how effectively it has been able to approach strategic management under various planning methods.

 During our conversation, we discussed a variety of strategic planning pitfalls his company has faced.
 From our experience, there wasn't anything new or surprising.
 But what do you do to combat them?